-Common Spaces: a new chapter for TEH to face global challenges together
+Common Spaces: a new chapter for TEH to face today's challenges together

 Big news from Trans Europe Halles: "Common Spaces" project is officially launching!
-With support from the EU-funded "European Networks of Cultural and Creative Organisations" programme, this ambitious new project will run from 2025 to 2028, equipping grassroots cultural spaces including Trans Europe Halles members with the tools, skills and connections to face today’s challenges head-on and drive meaningful change in their communities.
+With support from the EU-funded "European Networks of Cultural and Creative Organisations" programme, this network project will run from 2025 to 2028, equipping Trans Europe Halles' grassroots cultural spaces with the tools, skills and connections to face today’s challenges head-on and drive meaningful change in their communities.

 At its core, "Common Spaces" project is built around the values which have been the strength of TEH: community, solidarity, radical democracy, exchange, and sharing.
-Based in spaces suffering from climate change, wars, inflation, energy crisis, underinvestment in cultural infrastructure, TEH values can transform those spaces into shared resources for all to stay sustainable, resilient, engaged and forward-looking: our members, the communities around them, especially the most vulnerable, governments and policymakers, artists and cultural workers.
+Based in spaces suffering from climate change, wars, inflation, energy crisis, underinvestment in cultural infrastructure, TEH values can transform those spaces into shared resources for all to stay sustainable, resilient, engaged and forward-looking: our members, the communities around them, especially the most underrepresented voices: artists and cultural workers, governments and policymakers.

 Common Spaces makes the best use of data and technology to enhance knowledge exchange and sharing between members to build their skills and capacities, grow their expertise to accelerate the green transition of cultural heritage buildings and cultural infrastructure, to be the frontrunners of social transformation, building a diverse, engaged and democratic sector, as well as political transformation (at a local level, through decentralised approaches, and at a macro-level, through the improvement of our advocacy and policy capacities).

-Common Spaces marks the transformation of TEH from a European network to an international one.
-We’ll develop new alliances with global civil society-led cultural organisations, develop communities of practice, membership, promote our expertise and learn from global partners.
-Learning from the existing, commoning our resources and sharing them, while creating a constellation of global alliances to advance our priorities: green transition, social inclusion, and democratic engagement: this is the ethos of this project.
+Common Spaces marks the transformation of TEH from a European network to a pan-European one.
+We’ll develop new alliances with international civil society-led cultural organisations, develop communities of practice, membership, promote our expertise and learn from global partners.
+Learning from the existing, commoning our resources and sharing them, while creating a constellation of alliances to advance our priorities: green transition, social inclusion, and democratic engagement: this is the ethos of this project.

 What will Common Spaces do?